iamtango/React-Learning/README.md

 dist folder keep the file minify for us

-npx parcel build index.html => is to run the parcel and make the project production build and it will minifyall the dile into the dist folder
+npx parcel build index.html => is to run the parcel and make the project production build and it will minify all the dile into the dist folder

 Polyfill =>is nothing but the code which is replacement for the newer version of the code (converting the code to the older version of the browser is Called Bable)